-- WHO recommend vaccinating elderly, but why low coverage in most European countries Europe (France ~20% in 2024/25 for 65+). - Communicating vaccine benefits (especially COVID-19) remains a challenge.
+- Most countries recommend vaccinating elderly, but low coverage in Europe (France ~20% in 2024/25 for 65+). - Communicating vaccine benefits (especially COVID-19) remains a challenge.

 Objective 5: Discuss implementation of vaccination in older adults at the policymakers, organizational and population levels.
 Identify strategies, including best practices and successes, to increase vaccination coverage in both community and other care settings, and address communication and logistical challenges to ensure program sustainability and equity